drochkunal/House-Price-Prediction-using-Advanced-Regression-Techniques/README.md

 # House-Price-Prediction-using-Advanced-Regression-Techniques
-This project builds a machine learning model to predict house prices using the Ames Housing Dataset, a detailed dataset containing multiple features describing residential properties.
-The workflow includes data cleaning, handling missing values, feature engineering (such as creating total area and house age), and encoding categorical variables based on insights from data_description.txt .
-Multiple regression models including Linear Regression, Random Forest, and Gradient Boosting were trained and evaluated, with performance improved through hyperparameter tuning and cross-validation.
-Among the models, Gradient Boosting achieved the best results, demonstrating the effectiveness of feature engineering and model optimization in predicting house prices accurately.
+This project develops a machine learning model to predict house prices using the Ames Housing Dataset, which contains detailed features of residential properties.

+The workflow includes data cleaning, handling missing values, and feature engineering (such as total area and house age).
+Categorical variables were encoded using insights from the dataset documentation.

+Multiple regression models, including Linear Regression, Random Forest, and Gradient Boosting, were trained and evaluated using cross-validation and hyperparameter tuning.

+Among these, Gradient Boosting achieved the best performance, demonstrating the importance of feature engineering and model optimization in improving prediction accuracy.